Earn the Roster Spot

 She writes the email

 Short.
 Addressed to the head coach by name.
-Include her position, graduation year, GPA, the tournaments she'll be at, and a link to her film.
-Send it.
-Then follow up.
+Her position, graduation year, GPA, the tournaments she'll be at, and a link to her film.
+She sends it.
+She follows up.
+Division I and II coaches can't write back until June 15 after her sophomore year.
+They're reading anyway.

 Know her position fit